tensorflow/docs/site/en/api_docs/python/tf/contrib.md

 [`all_reduce`](../tf/contrib/all_reduce) module: All-reduce implementations.

-[`autograph`](../tf/contrib/autograph) module: Autograph compiles Python code into equivalent TensorFlow code.
+[`autograph`](../tf/contrib/autograph) module: This is the legacy module for AutoGraph, kept for backward compatibility.

 [`batching`](../tf/contrib/batching) module: Ops and modules related to batch.